-Fact finding at Ripley's Believe It Or Not!
+Fact find at Ripley's Believe It Or Not!

 Love the weird and the wonderful?
 Not easily freaked out?
 Then Ripley's Believe It Or Not makes for an entertaining day.
 Robert Ripley dedicated himself to travelling the world to discover the unusual and the unexplained, including real shrunken heads.
 Inspire young minds with the different cultural practices, people, creatures, art and history on display.
-Need to tucker them out?
 The mirror maze is a challenge, the black hole will leave you spinning and the LaseRace will test your agility.

-Located on a quiet street corner in posh Fitzrovia, tiny Pollock's is charming ode to nostalgia, packed to the brim with a collection of mainly Victorian playthings, including dolls, teddy bears, tin toys, folk toys, dolls houses, puppets and toy soldiers from around the world.
+Located on a quiet street corner in Fitzrovia, tiny Pollock's is a nostalgic place packed to the brim with Victorian playthings including dolls, teddy bears, tin toys, folk toys, dolls houses, puppets and toy soldiers from around the world.
 Go on a journey through time to revisit your own toy stories and delight your kids with playthings of the past.

 Coram's Fields Playground is a wonderful retreat from the hustle and bustle of London’s streets.
 This little green space is a haven that includes playgrounds, sandpits and farm animals.
 From March until October the café and paddling pool is open.
-This is a real gem in Zone 1 (city centre) where you'll get to see chickens, goats, rabbits and birds.
+This is a real hidden gem in the city centre where you'll get to see chickens, goats, rabbits and birds.
 There's one catch - adults can only enter with children.

-Hampstead Heath is a enormous park in North London covering a massive 790 acres, with thousands of trees generating a literal breath of fresh air for the city.
+Hampstead Heath is an enormous park in North London covering a massive 790 acres, with thousands of trees generating a literal breath of fresh air for the city.
 What's more, it's a natural oasis, with a variety of open-air swimming ponds, complete with lifeguards.
-On a hot summer's day, this is a cool, tranquil escape from the city heat, and in winter it provides a chance for the foolhardy to prove their bravery!
-Keep an eye out for kingfishers, canada geese and even the resident heron.
-Note that the swimming ponds only permit competent swimmers aged 8+, and all children under 15 must be accompanied by an adult.
+On a hot summer's day, this is a cool, tranquil escape from the city heat, and in winter it’s a chance for the foolhardy to prove their bravery!
+Keep an eye out for kingfishers, Canada geese and even the resident heron.
+It’s worth noting that the swimming ponds only permit competent swimmers aged 8+, and all children under 15 must be accompanied by an adult.